mentalclear-learningo/progress-log/README.md

 04/01/2022 - Completed Chapter 11 and 12, continue with Chapter 13 Type and Interface Composition

 04/02/2022 - Completed Chapter 13, start with Chapter 14.
 Using Goroutines and Channels

+04/03/2022 - Continue Chapter 14 with Understanding How Go Executes Code